crim-ca/weaver/docs/source/tutorial.rst

    $ conda install -c birdhouse birdhouse-birdy

-If ``conda`` is not in your path ... it was installed by the twitcher installer and is by default in ``~/anaconda/bin``.
+If ``conda`` is not in your path ... it was installed by the weaver installer and is by default in ``~/anaconda/bin``.

 Generate a new access token:

 .. code-block:: sh

-   $ cd twitcher # cd into twitcher installation folder
+   $ cd weaver # cd into weaver installation folder
-   $ bin/twitcherctl -k gentoken
+   $ bin/weaverctl -k gentoken
    98765

 Check which WPS is registered (or register one as described above):

 .. code-block:: sh

-   $ bin/twitcherctl -k list
+   $ bin/weaverctl -k list
    [{'url': 'http://localhost:8094/wps', 'proxy_url': 'https://localhost:5000/ows/proxy/emu', 'type': 'wps', 'name': 'emu'}]